 Will my driving test be cancelled due to snow?

-Tests do sometimes go out in Nottingham if there is still snow on the ground, but not if it’s on the main roads.
-In February 2018 during our visit by “The Beast from the East” (aka the “Kitten in Britain”), I had an early morning test go out with snow on the side roads, repeated snow showers, and a temperature of -4°C showing on my car display.
+At one time, tests wouldn’t go out if there was any snow at all in Nottingham.
+In February 2018 during the visitation by ‘The Beast from the East’ (aka the ‘Kitten in Britain’), I had an early morning test go out with substantial snow on the side roads, repeated snow showers, and a temperature of -4°C showing on my car display.
 My wiper blade rubbers were solid, and making that horrible sound when they bounce instead of glide.
 I was amazed (but the pupil passed anyway).
+You can never be certain, but be prepared.

 If my test is cancelled, will I have to pay for another?